Last Night (1998 film): Development

 Director Don McKellar wrote the screenplay after being approached by the French producer Caroline Benjo of the firm Haut et Court who asked him to join a project called "2000, Seen By..." consisting of films depicting the approaching millennium seen from the perspectives of 10 different countries.
-McKellar fear that a story about the millennium would become dated immediately after the millennium and even questioned whether the end of the millennium has any significance.
-Instead, McKellar was inspired to make his film about the end of the world, which only focus on the ordinary people's decisions, actions, and encounters that has no significant impact to the imminent catastrophic.
+McKellar feared that a story about the millennium would become dated immediately after the millennium and even questioned whether the end of the millennium has any significance.
+Instead, McKellar was inspired to make his film about the end of the world, which only focuses on ordinary people's decisions, actions, and encounters that have no significant impact to the imminent catastrophic.
 Therefore, McKellar asked his friends what they would do if they knew the end was coming, basing his screenplay on their responses.
 His script does not explain why the world is ending because he did not view that as the point of the story.
 However, McKellar acknowledged that the film's sun shining throughout the night "seems to suggest some major planetary alignment problems."
 The film marked McKellar's first time directing a feature.

 For the C$2.2 million budget, McKellar secured the Canadian Broadcasting Corporation as the main sponsor, with Haut et Court providing less than half of the budget.
 Afterwards, more money was raised.
 Rhombus Media was a major sponsor.